 Before you can officially accept your admissions offer and register for classes you will need to pay a $100 tuition deposit (refundable up to December 1) and take an online Math Placement Test if you have not already completed a math course.
 Once these steps are completed your file will be sent to our Advising Center.

 Upon paying your tuition and depost and completing the mathematics placement test (if required) your file will be send to our Advising Center.
-From there your academic advisor will call you to set up your one-on-one appointment to select your first semester of classes.
+From there your academic advisor will contact you to schedule a time to discuss registering for your first semester of classes.